 - New electrical wiring and and HVAC(Radiators or Air Ducts) installed

-A "Luxury Quality" addition makes use of better materials.
-A "Basic Quality" addition has materials quality, suitable for a Rental property, with carpet floors, basic ceramic tile and an acrylic shower in the bathroom.
+"Basic" will have materials suitable for a rental property.
+This includes: carpet floors, basic ceramic tile and an acrylic shower in the bathroom.